All Episodes

 Tell me what keeps you so young.

-Uh, besides Ted, what keeps you young?
+Besides Ted, what keeps you young?

-Steve, that's a whole nother podcast, okay.
+Steve, that's a whole nother podcast, okay?

-About about Ted and trying to stay young, but I I think you're right.
+About Ted and trying to stay young.

 There's a study recently about epigenetics, which is the science that shows your DNA is not your destiny.